kakkad911/Community-Articles/README.md

 This file describes the general process for maintaining source code for content published at various utility products.

-See [Treat Documentation Like Code](https://www.youtube.com/watch?v=haFooDkKr-A&feature=youtu.be) for a brief video overview of how to edit articles on the XinFin network.
+See [Treat Documentation Like Code]() for a brief video overview (Coming soon) of how to edit articles on the XinFin network.

 **Note**: If you already have a GitHub account, you can quickly edit an existing article by clicking on the Edit This Article button on the left-hand side of the page.